oplS17projects/Image-To-Sketch-Posterizing/README.md

 (define RGBmap
   (RGBmap-iter '() PixelsList))
 ```
 * So after we stored to the 24 bits binary, the list of pixels now is only a single list.
 It helps read faster than the algoirthm 1 which is list inside a list (2D List).
-Example of 24 bits binary for RGB in the list: `'(16777215 16777215 16777215 8026746 6842472.....)`
+Example of 24 bits binary for RGB in the list: `'(16777215 16777215 16777215 8026746 6842472.....)`.
+Space complexity now will be O(N/4).

 ## Running Time: